rejetto/hfs-subtitles/README.md

 HFS plugin to load srt/vtt subtitles showing videos, if supported by your browser.

-The subtitles file is automatically loaded if it has the same name of the video file, and is in the same folder or a sub-folder.
+The subtitle file is automatically loaded if it has the same name of the video file, and is in the same folder or a sub-folder.

+If you installed plugin "unsupported-videos", be sure to have version 0.23 or greater.

 On Chrome click the 3-dot button